scipr-lab/libff/README.md

 On Ubuntu 14.04 LTS:

 ```
-sudo apt-get install build-essential git libboost-all-dev cmake libgmp3-dev libssl-dev libprocps3-dev pkg-config
+sudo apt-get install build-essential git libboost-all-dev cmake libgmp3-dev libssl-dev libprocps3-dev pkg-config libsodium-dev
 ```

-On MacOS, all of the libraries from the previous section can be installed with brew, except for `libprocps`, which is turned off by default.
+On MacOS, all of the libraries from the previous section can be installed with `brew`, except for `libprocps`, which is turned off by default.

 Fetch dependencies from their GitHub repos: